christiskatsouris/PanelDataEconometrics/README.md

 ```

-### Example 3: Quantile Panel Data Regressions (Simulation Example)
+### Example 3: Quantile Panel Data Regressions (MC Simulation)

-Related reference to the following example, is the paper of Galvao, A., Lamarche, C., and Lima, L. R. (JASA, 2013).
+Reference to the following example, is the paper of Galvao, A., Lamarche, C., and Lima, L. R. (JASA, 2013).

 ```R